rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 }
 {{< /highlight >}}

 By using JavaScript arrow functions, you can auto-bind class methods without having to bind them in the constructor.
-Also the constructor can be left out, when not using the props, by defining the state directly as a class property (Note: be aware that {{% a_blank "class properties" "https://babeljs.io/docs/en/babel-plugin-transform-class-properties/" %}} are not in the JavaScript language yet).
+Also the constructor can be left out, when not using the props, by defining the state directly as a class property.
+(Note: Be aware that {{% a_blank "class properties" "https://babeljs.io/docs/en/babel-plugin-transform-class-properties/" %}} are not in the JavaScript language yet.)
 Therefore you can say that this way of defining a React class component is way more concise than the other version.

 {{% chapter_header "Template Literals in React" "react-javascript-template-literals" %}}